We usually serve a great menu based on basque traditional recipes with icelandic ingredients & inspiration.

-Given the incredible experience we had with the first edition, we're thinking about making new editions soon (maybe Feb 2014).
+Given the incredible experience we had in previous editions, we try to make new Sumendi events a few times per year.
 We like to keep our friends up to date of what we are planning… can we count you in?

 You'll be the first to know about new editions and we'll give you the chance to book before the public announcement.

 Basques & Icelanders

 Basques and Icelanders are sea people.
 Actually the first contact between our two nations was the direct consequence of fishing activities.
 Basques were hunting whales and catching fish in Icelandic waters as early as 1610.
 With time we started to understand each other better and even created a shared pidgin.
 There were some bumps on the road but, hey, no hard feelings.

 Our languages are not precisely mainstream.